Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 For many runners, there’s nothing worse than feeling the first twinge of pain that signals an oncoming injury.
 One of the most common injuries that runners deal with is Plantar Fasciitis, a debilitating ailment that affects the lower leg.
 For some, it may begin as a nagging pain in their heel, whereas for others, it’s a dull ache that affects the entire bottom of their foot.
 Others still may experience numbness or face more serious complications, such as a partial or complete rupture or tear, which will stop them in their tracks.
 The pain experienced can become unbearable when running, requiring extended periods of rest and recovery and hampering your training schedule.

 In most cases, it can be prevented, which makes it imperative that people – athletic or not – know the risk factors and causes.
 That said, there is also a small subset of people who, even when doing everything right, it still may not be preventable.
 However, should it happen, they will be able to treat it properly and prevent it from getting worse, if they are properly educated.
 The result of ignoring or improperly treating bouts are dire: it can lead to more severe injury, possibly crippling you for life!
+The information in this review serves as a guide in opening a discussion with your health care provider.
+For quality this article was co-written by Eddy Mihai and curated by Diana Rangaves, PharmD, RPh.
+Please consult a physician if you feel anything mentioned in this article is significant to your individual and specific situation.

 What Is Plantar Fasciitis?